-OKRs from the Kitchen: Guiding Carmy and His Team in “The Bear”
+Writing OKRs: Guiding Carmy and His Team in ‘The Bear’

 OKRs from the Kitchen- Guiding Carmy and His Team in The Bear